On the Number of ABC Solutions with Restricted Radical Sizes: Lattice Methods

+In this section we will prove Theorem \ref{lowerBoundThm} using lattice methods.
+In particular, we will show that many solutions can be found by looking for points of small size in a well-chosen lattice.
+For a basic references on lattices see the first couple chapters of \cite{lattice}.
+In order for this to work, we will need bounds on the number of lattice points in certain regions.
+For this, we will need the following Lemma:

-\begin{lem} Let $L$ be a two dimensional lattice and $P$ a convex polygon.
+\begin{lem} Let $L$ be a lattice in a two dimensional vector space $V$ and $P$ a convex polygon in $V$.
 Let $m$ be the minimum separation between points of $L$.
 Then

 \end{lem} \begin{proof} Begin with a reduced basis of $L$.
-We apply a linear transformation to the problem so that $L$ is a square lattice.
-We can do this since this operation has no effect on $|L\cap P|$ or $\frac{\textrm{Volume}(P)}{\textrm{CoVolume}(L)}$ and increases $\frac{\textrm{Perimeter}(P)}{m}$ by at most a constant factor.
-We now note that if we draw a fundamental domain around each point of $|L\cap P|$, their union is sandwiched between the set of points within distance $\sqrt{2}m$ of $P$, and the set of points where the disc of radius $\sqrt{2}m$ around them is contained in $P$.
-Computing the areas of these two regions gives our result. \end{proof}
+We apply a linear transformation to $V$ so that $L$ becomes a square lattice by fixing the short vector in the basis and sending the other vector to an orthogonal vector of length $m$.
+This operation has no effect on $|L\cap P|$ or $\frac{\textrm{Volume}(P)}{\textrm{CoVolume}(L)}$ and can only increase $\frac{\textrm{Perimeter}(P)}{m}$ by at most a constant factor, therefore, it suffices to consider our problem in the case where $L$ is a square lattice.
+We now note that if we draw a fundamental parallelepiped around each point of $|L\cap P|$, their union is sandwiched between the set of points within distance $\sqrt{2}m$ of $P$, and the set of points where the disc of radius $\sqrt{2}m$ around them is contained in $P$.
+Thus, $m^2$ times the number of such points is bounded between the areas of these two regions, which gives our result. \end{proof} \begin{rmk} Note that we will need to apply Lemma \ref{latticeBoundsLem} in the case when $L$ is a $2$-dimensional sublattice of $\R^3$.
+In this case, we will set $V$ to be the real span of $L$ and define the covolume of $L$ and volume of $P$ using the measure on $V$ coming from the induced metric. \end{rmk}